Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Backpropagation.typ

 choices of $n$ are $5$ (_5-fold cross-validation_) and $10$
 (_10-fold cross-validation_).

-// Ok but what does it do?
+// FIXME: ok but what does it do?

 Another approach to prevent overfitting is what's called *early stopping*: during the training the accuracy of the multilayer